FlintVN/FlintESPJVM/README.md

 - Manual Build: Prefer building it yourself?
 Utilize the ESP-IDF framework to compile and flash the project manually.
 ### 3. Building Java Projects for FlintESPJVM
 To develop Java applications for FlintESPJVM:
 - Project Setup: Use the [FlintJDK](https://github.com/FlintVN/FlintJDK) module to access core Java libraries compatible with FlintJVM.
-For ESP32-specific peripherals and features, add the [FlintESPJDK](https://github.com/FlintVN/FlintESPJDK) module.
 - Debugging: Install the FlintJVM Debug extension in VS Code.

 Refer to the [FlintExample](https://github.com/FlintVN/FlintExample) project, which provides a simple and clear template to help you get started with building Java apps for FlintJVM.